 9.A.15 The Autophagy-related Phagophore-formation Transporter (APT) Family

 Autophagy is the degradation of a cell's own components within lysosomes (or the analogous yeast vacuole), and its malfunction contributes to a variety of human diseases.
-Atg9 is the sole integral membrane protein required in formation of the initial sequestering compartment, the phagophore, and is proposed to play a key role in membrane transport; the phagophore presumably expands by vesicular addition to form a complete autophagosome.
-It is not clear through what mechanism Atg9 functions at the phagophore assembly site (PAS) (Munakata and Klionsky, 2010).
+Atg9 is the sole integral membrane protein required in formation of the initial sequestering compartment, the phagophore, and it plays a key role in membrane transport as a phospholipid scramblase (Nakao and Nakano 2022); the phagophore presumably expands by vesicular addition to form a complete autophagosome.
+Atg9 functions at the phagophore assembly site (PAS) (Munakata and Klionsky, 2010).
 He et al. (2008) reported that Atg9 molecules self-associate independently of other known autophagy proteins in both nutrient-rich and starvation conditions.
 Mutational analyses revealed that self-interaction is critical for anterograde transport of Atg9 to the PAS.
 The ability of Atg9 to self-interact is required for both selective and nonselective autophagy at the step of phagophore expansion at the PAS.
 Atg9 multimerization facilitates membrane flow to the PAS for phagophore formation.
 It includes 6 putative TMSs.

 Eukaryotic cells employ autophagy to degrade damaged or obsolete organelles and proteins (Umemiya et al., 2007).
 Central to this process is the formation of autophagosomes, double-membrane vesicles responsible for delivering cytoplasmic material to lysosomes.
 In the past decade many autophagy-related genes, Atg, have been identified that are required for autophagic functions.
 In all types of autophagy, a core molecular machinery has a critical role in forming sequestering vesicles, the autophagosome, which is the hallmark morphological feature of this dynamic process.
 Additional components allow autophagy to adapt to the changing needs of the cell (Xie and Klionsky, 2007).